IlyaFaer/GitHub-Scraper/README.md

 At the specified intervals Scraper requests issues/PRs lists from GitHub.
 If new issues were created, Scraper will add them into the table with *Priority* 'New'.
 If some issues have been closed, Scraper will make their number grey.

 **PR autodetection**
-To make Scraper detect PRs, use GitHub keywords "Towards", "Closes", "Fixes" in public PRs and "IPR" in internals to make link from PR's body to original issue.
-Scrapper will use these links to fill "Public PR" and "Internal PR" fields in related issues.
+To make Scraper detect PRs, use GitHub keywords "Towards", "Closes", "Fixes" to make link from PRs body to original issue.
+Scrapper will use these links to fill "Public PR" field in the related issues.

 **PR color**
 PR number may be colored.
 Colors have their meaning: